HPAS

 • Approaches to Disaster Risk Reduction

-• Disaster management models and roles/responsibilities of stakeholders, including community and first responders
+• Disaster management models and roles of stakeholders

 • Interrelationship of disaster and development

-• Disaster management in India: Disaster Management Act 2005, National and State policies, plans, institutional mechanisms
+• Disaster management in India: Act 2005, policies, plans

 SUB UNIT–2: Physical Geography of India

-• Physical Geography: Structure and Relief, Climate, Soils, Vegetation, Geomorphic setup (Mountain ranges, rivers, and water bodies)
+• Physical Geography: Structure, Relief, Climate, Soils, Vegetation, Geomorphic setup

 • Human Aspects: Population distribution, Urban Population, Internal Migration